karlkfi/kpt-config-sync/docs/user/quickstart.md

 ## Creating hierarchical policies

-Once GKE Policy Management components are deployed and running in a cluster, namespaces will be automatically created.
+Once CSP Configuration Management components are deployed and running in a cluster, namespaces will be automatically created.
 For the [foo-corp example](installation.md#create-the-nomos-config-file):